thomasmcothran/thomasmcothran/_posts/2017-10-12-hasker-divine-simplicity-1.md

 must understand it; and that as an academic, one must both characterize it accurately and provide the textual grounds for that clarification.

-*Next time: Is simplicity contradictory?*
+*Next time: Hasker's presentation of divine simplicity*

 Footnotes
 =========